SoaringMoon/project-comfy/README.md

 Subsequent work will focus on refinement, simplification, and optimization across all subsystems.

 **Late-Stage Research and Improvement Goals**
-- **Cost Minimization:** Reducing total system cost through simplified assemblies and component substitution.
+- **Design Consolidation:** Reduce complexity and part count without loss of function.
-- **Part Reduction:** Consolidating mechanical and electronic components for easier fabrication and repair.
+- **Manufacturing Accessibility:** Adapt assemblies for small-lab or hobbyist fabrication.
-- **Capability Enhancement:** Improving dexterity, perception, and energy efficiency while maintaining prior design constraints.
+- **Capability Enhancement:** Improve dexterity, perception, and energy efficiency within current design limits.
-- **3D Model Integration:** Translating all blueprint designs into parametric CAD models for inspection, modification, and simulation.
+- **Digital Twin Development:** Create a complete 3D parametric model for simulation and inspection.
-- **Scale Optimization:** Evaluating anthropometric trade-offs between different robot heights and mass distributions (e.g., five-foot vs. six-foot designs).
+- **Scale Optimization:** Evaluate ergonomics, efficiency, and comfort across size variants.

-These areas will form the foundation for ongoing research and community collaboration beyond the original design scope.
+These areas will form the foundation for ongoing research and community collaboration beyond the initial design scope.

 ---